ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

     \newpage

 .. index::
-   pair: Installation; Applying maintenance
+   pair: Installing under z/OS  ; Applying maintenance

 Applying Maintenance
 --------------------

-As a general rule the application of PTFs is necessary and recommended.
-PTFs are maintenance files which must be applied to the VIRTEL LOADLIB to correct problems which have been discovered subsequent to the building of the VIRTEL V.RR version, or to add new function which will be included as standard in the next version.
+As a general rule the application of **PTFs** is necessary and recommended.
+PTFs are maintenance files which must be applied to the VIRTEL LOADLIB to correct problems which have been discovered subsequent to the building of a VIRTEL version, or to add new function which will be included as standard in the next version.
+PTF files are called allptfs-mvsvrr.txt.

 A second type of PTF, known as **Updates** consists of web elements or artifacts such as HTML pages, style sheets, and JavaScript files, which must be uploaded into VIRTEL internal directories contained in the SAMPTRSF VSAM file.
+This type of PTF is delivered with the naming convention of VirtelvrrUpdtnnnnn.zip where vrr is the Virtel release number and nnnn the update number.
+Updates may be distributed either by e-mail, or available on Syspertec FTP Server.
+An update is a ZIP file containing the cumulative update for a version Virtel.
+Once unzipped, the file content is in the form of a tree where each folder contains one or more files grouped by directory, the root contains a file named updtnnnn.txt which summarized the history of changes and any special instructions to operate.

-This type of PTF is delivered with the naming convention of UPDTnnnn.
-The Virtel Administration portal is used to upload the udates to the SAMPTRSF file.
-An alternative batch process using a Virtel maintenace package (VMP) can also be deployed.
-The updates may sometimes be supplied as a complete replacement for the SAMPTRSF file in the form of a DF/DSS dump in XMIT format.
+The Virtel Administration portal is used to upload **Updates** to the SAMPTRSF file.
+An alternative batch process, using a Virtel maintenace package (VMP), can also be deployed.
+Udates may sometimes be supplied as a complete replacement for the SAMPTRSF file in the form of a DF/DSS dump in XMIT format.
+See the section "Uploading HTML Pages" from document "Virtel Web Access User Guide" for further information.

 Obtaining PTFs and Updates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To download PTFs from the Syspertec file server, use your web browser to login to the file server as described 13, navigate to the “Public” – “VIRTEL 4.57” – “PTFS for version 4.57” folder, and download the ptfs-mvsvrr.txt file.
-If the file does not exist, then there are no PTFs to be applied.
+To download PTFs from the Syspertec file server, use your web browser to login to the file server as described 13, navigate to the “Public” – “VIRTEL V.RR” – “PTFS for version V.RR” folder, and download the ptf and update files if they exists.
+Virtel maintenance packages (VMP) are used to load updates via a batch process rather than the manually process required for updates.
+The naming convention is VirtelvrrVMPnnnn.zip.
+VMP's are released periodically and are only applicable to z/OS.

-Alternatively, you may receive the allptfs-mvsvrr.txt file by e-mail from Syspertec support.

-Uploading PTFs
+Applying PTFs
-^^^^^^^^^^^^^^
+^^^^^^^^^^^^^

 The allptfs-z/OSvrr.txt file should be uploaded in text format to member PTFvrrMV of the VIRTEL CNTL library.